Lead Opinion

 On appeal, defendant claims that he was substantially prejudiced at the probation-revocation hearing by the introduction of hearsay testimony without which, he argues, “the court may not have found a violation or sentenced [him] so harshly.”
 Defendant’s principal objection is to the testimony of a Social and Rehabilitation Services worker who interviewed the seven-year-old girl with whom defendant

 Here, the trial court identified the condition of probation and specified how it was violated.
-The court‘s revocation of probation must be affirmed if, without considering the hearsay, there was “sufficient evidence” in the record to support the trial court‘s conclusion.
-In re B.S., 163 Vt.
-445, 454, 659 A.2d 1137, 1143 (1995); see United States v.
-Frazier, 26 F.3d 110, 114 (11th Cir.
-1994) (admission of hearsay evidence in probation-revocation hearing was harmless error because record contained sufficient admissible evidence to support district
+The court’s revocation of probation must be affirmed if, without considering the hearsay, there was “sufficient evidence” in the record to support the trial court’s conclusion.
+In re B.S.,

 H.D. testified that while she was under age sixteen she visited the home of seven-year-old S.L. when defendant was present.
 She also testified that S.L. called defendant “uncle,” a fact admitted by defendant in his own testimony.
 H.D. stated that defendant did not leave when she visited the house, although she was under age sixteen on both occasions where she recalled seeing defendant.
 The trial court also had the benefit of an affidavit signed by H.D. that described her contacts with defendant.
-Unlike Austin, where we struck a finding supported only by an improperly admitted affidavit, see Austin, 165 Vt. at 397-98, 685 A.2d at 1082, here the court‘s finding that defendant was present while children were present is supported by H.D.‘s testimony and her admissible affidavit.
+Unlike Austin, where we struck a finding supported only by an improperly admitted affidavit, see Austin,

-There was also sufficient evidence — without reliance on hearsay testimony — to support the court‘s finding that defendant attended a superbowl party where seven-year-old S.L. was present.
-The trial court found that defendant did not leave the party despite the
+There was also sufficient evidence — without reliance on hearsay testimony — to support the court’s finding that defendant attended a superbowl party where seven-year-old S.L. was present.
+The trial, court found that defendant did not leave the party despite the

-There was more than a preponderance of admissible evidence to support the trial court‘s determination that H.D.‘s contacts with defendant and defendant‘s presence at the superbowl party with S.L. were violations of the condition of probation prohibiting contact with children under age sixteen.
-See
+There was more than a preponderance of admissible evidence to support the trial court’s determination that H.D.’s contacts with defendant and defendant’s presence at the superbowl party with S.L. were violations of the condition of probation prohibiting contact with children under age sixteen.
+See 28 V.S.A. § 302(a)(4) (court may revoke probation after violation is established by preponderance of evidence).
+Either determination satisfies the requirement that “[t]he trial court must first make a factual determination of what actions the probationer took, and then make ‘an implicit legal conclusion that certain acts constitute a violation of the probationary terms.’ ” Austin,

-Defendant argues, however, that even if direct evidence supports the finding that he did have contact with children under age sixteen, it is only the hearsay statements of S.L. that can be construed as the evidentiary basis for the court‘s characterization of defendant‘s contacts with the child as “numerous” and “not inadvertent.”
-The language of the trial court with which defendant takes issue came at the imposition of sentence, during which the court made the following statement:5
+Defendant argues, however, that even if direct evidence supports the finding that he did have contact with children under age sixteen, it is only the hearsay statements of S.L. that can be construed as the evidentiary basis for the court’s characterization of defendant’s contacts with the child as “numerous” and “not inadvertent.”
+The language of the trial court with which defendant takes issue came at the imposition of sentence, during which the court made the following statement:

 The Court is persuaded that, Mr. Leggett, these have not been inadvertent contacts.
 The[y] have been numerous.
 The Court finds from the evidence, and I think, probation is not working and that, if there is going to be release, it ought to be under parole and the close supervision that parole allows.